kostadin-belchev/ProgrammingFundamentals/README.md

 Delted branch develop and updating remote repository Adding in some lines for the Bash exercises
-Trying to make conflick by modifiying remote repository and committing
+Trying to make conflick by modifiying remote repository and committing adding different changes to online form on same line